Jack Shand International Travel Grants

 - Amount of grants may be capped, and thus may not cover all travel costs for successful applicants.

 - Travel reimbursement will paid in person at the annual meeting unless other arrangements have been made.

 Applications should be in English.
 All selection criteria should be addressed explicitly in the application.

 Applicants should compile each of these five sections:

 Explain how a travel grant would assist the applicant's scholarly work and ability to contribute to the scholarly community in his or her home country.
 The letter should state whether (and when) the applicant has previously attended SSSR meetings and details of any previous travel awards received from SSSR.

 Briefly describe the research question, data and methods employed, initial findings or hypotheses, and the significance of this study.
 The intellectual excellence of the project is an important consideration for this award.

 Describe efforts made to obtain support from elsewhere (e.g., the home institution).

-Provide estimated costs of travel, hotel, meals and incidental expenses, the amount of assistance requested, and the amount of co–funding expected from other sources.
+Provide estimated costs of travel, and the system will calculate hotel, meals and incidental expenses.
+Also provide the amount of co–funding expected from other sources.